Salt In Humidifier – Why And Should You?

 2. Reduced efficiency: Too much salt can hinder the humidifier’s ability to produce the right amount of moisture, resulting in less effective air humidification.

-3. Air quality issues: Excessive salt in the air can cause discomfort, particularly for those with respiratory issues or sensitivities.
+3. Air quality issues: Excessive salt can cause discomfort, particularly for those with respiratory issues or sensitivities.

-To avoid these problems, be sure to start with the recommended amount of salt and monitor your humidifier’s performance and the overall environment.
+To avoid these problems, start with the recommended amount of salt and monitor your humidifier’s performance and the overall environment.

 What Humidifier Should I Use With Salt?